- This event has passed.

-Masterclass for composers and performers: (at 2:00 pm – Location TBA, but will try to see if the Recital Hall is available)
+Masterclass for composers and performers: (at 2:00 pm – 2:50 PM during the regular studio / area class – Recital Hall)

 The Art of Collaboration and Creativity: Jenni has worked extensively with performers and ensembles in the creation of new works.
 She believes strongly that the work thrives and continues to get performances beyond the premiere when the performers are invested in the work and have some input during the creative process.
 Jenni will discuss past collaborative projects, and have an open discussion with Amy Yeung, professor of music at the University of Tennessee at Martin, on their new work for soprano and oboe.
 They’ll discuss the process of bringing a new work to the concert hall, from commissioning a new work to choosing themes and texts.
 An open forum will allow for questions and exploration of the importance of collaboration and forming relationships at the college level for a lifetime of collaboration and creativity beyond the university years.

 Thursday, March 15

 Yoga for musicians: Stretching and movement to support the performer’s mind and body. (at 3:30 – 5:00 PM at the Recital Hall)

 Jenni is also a certified yoga teacher who believe strongly in a balance between stillness and movement, and getting moving to enhance the time the performer spends in rehearsal and performing.
 This class is great for all levels, even if you’ve never taken yoga before!
 We’ll work in settings the performer might often find themselves in – rehearsal room chairs, benches, with both standing and seated poses and stretches that are easily accessible any time.
 Work for tight shoulders and chests a must for proper posture and breath, and some additional meditation and breath work to round out the performers’ ability to stay focused, calm, and grounded through rehearsals, performances, and auditions.